 The reasons can range from insufficient income to a credit history that doesn’t meet the lender’s minimum qualifications.
 However, sometimes it’s because the would-be borrower doesn’t have a credit history.

 Regardless of the reason, you need to know how co-signing a loan could impact you and your credit.
+This comprehensive guide aims to provide a detailed understanding of what it means to cosign a loan, the potential consequences, and how to protect yourself throughout the process.

-When you co-sign for a loan, it appears on your credit report.
+Yes, when you co-sign for a loan, it appears on your credit report.
 However, the lender also pulls your credit history during the approval process.
 This means you’ll have an inquiry on your report, and the payment history will also show up.

 Essentially, it’s like the loan is yours.
 You’re financially responsible for repaying it even though the other person is doing that.
 For example, say you co-sign on an auto loan for your son or daughter, and your child defaults on the loan.